50 years after Nixon visit, US-China ties as fraught as ever | WTOP News

 China and the Soviet Union, formerly communist allies, had split and even clashed along their border in 1969, and Mao saw the United States as a potential counterbalance to any threat of a Soviet invasion.

-Nixon, embroiled in the Watergate scandal at home and a war in Vietnam, was seeking to isolate the Soviet Union and exit the prolonged and bloody war that had divided American society.
+Nixon was seeking to isolate the Soviet Union and exit a prolonged and bloody Vietnam War that had divided American society.
 He hoped that China, an ally of communist North Vietnam in its battle with the U.S.-backed South, could play a role in resolving the conflict.

 The U.S. president put himself “in the position of supplicant to Beijing,” said June Teufel Dreyer, a Chinese politics specialist at the University of Miami.
 Chinese state media promoted the idea that a “prosperous China would be a peaceful China” and that the country was a huge market for American exports, she said.

-Note: This story has been corrected to remove reference to Nixon being embroiled in the Watergate scandal at the time of his trip to China.
-The Watergate break-in occurred after the trip.